Kerry Chant

-Kerry Gai Chant AO PSM is a public health physician who has been the Chief Health Officer of New South Wales, Australia, since 2008.
-She gained prominence during the COVID-19 pandemic providing regular public health advice for New South Wales, a contribution for which she was named the state's Woman of the Year in March 2021.
+Kerry Gai Chant AO PSM is an Australian public health physician who has been the chief health officer of New South Wales, Australia, since 2008.
+She gained prominence during the COVID-19 pandemic in Australia providing regular public health advice for New South Wales, a contribution for which she was named the state's Woman of the Year in March 2021.

 Early life

 Chant grew up in Punchbowl, New South Wales.
 She attended the Danebank Anglican School for Girls, graduating in 1980.
 Chant worked in retail jobs and a pharmacy before studying medicine.
 She attended the University of New South Wales where she completed a Bachelor of Medicine, Bachelor of Surgery in 1987, a Master in Health Administration in 1991 and a Master of Public Health in 1995.

 Career

 Chant has been with the New South Wales Health Department since 1991 working in the areas of virus infections, communicable diseases prevention and control and Indigenous health.
-She is currently the Deputy Secretary, Population and Public Health and Chief Health Officer.
+She is currently Deputy Secretary of Population and Public Health and NSW Chief Health Officer, a role for which she has been recognised for her contribution, having held the longest service to date.
 Prior to this, Chant was Director, Public Health Unit in Sydney South West Area Health Service; Director, Health Protection and Deputy Chief Health Officer.
 In 2013, she was threatened for advocating fluoridation of the water supply in the City of Lismore.
+Chant is an author of multiple research papers on public health matters, particularly related to infectious diseases, including the discovery of the Menangle virus.
 During the state's response to the COVID-19 pandemic, Chant often appeared alongside premier Gladys Berejiklian when providing health updates and advice to the public.